Stella Adler

 Stella Adler (February 10, 1901 – December 21, 1992) was an American actress and acting teacher.

-She founded the Stella Adler Studio of Acting in New York City in 1949.
+A member of Yiddish Theater's Adler dynasty, Adler began acting at a young age.
+She shifted to producing, directing, and teaching, founding the Stella Adler Studio of Acting in New York City in 1949.
 Later in life she taught part time in Los Angeles, with the assistance of her protégée, actress Joanne Linville, who continued to teach Adler's technique.
-Her grandson Tom Oppenheim now runs the school in New York City, which has produced alumni such as Marlon Brando, Robert De Niro, Harvey Keitel, Elaine Stritch, Kate Mulgrew, Kipp Hamilton, Jenny Lumet, and Jeff Celentano.

-Irene Gilbert, a longtime protégée and friend, ran the Stella Adler Studio of Acting in Los Angeles until her death.
-The Los Angeles school continues to function as an acting studio and houses several theaters.
-Alumni of the Stella Adler-Los Angeles school include Mark Ruffalo, Benicio del Toro, Brion James, Salma Hayek, Clifton Collins Jr., Herschel Savage and Sean Astin.

 Early life

 Stella Adler was born in Manhattan's Lower East Side in New York City.
-She was the youngest daughter of Sara and Jacob P. Adler, the sister of Luther and Jay Adler, and half-sister of Charles Adler and Celia Adler, star of the Yiddish Theater.
+She was the youngest daughter of Sara and Jacob P. Adler, the sister of Luther, Jay, Frances, and Julia Adler and half-sister of Charles Adler and Celia Adler, star of the Yiddish Theater.
 All five of her siblings were actors.
-The Adlers comprised the Jewish American Adler acting dynasty, which had its start in the Yiddish Theater District and was a significant part of the vibrant ethnic theatrical scene that thrived in New York from the late 19th century to the 1950s.
+The Adlers were part of the Jewish-American Adler acting dynasty, which had its start in the Yiddish Theater District and was a significant part of the vibrant ethnic theatrical scene that thrived in New York from the late 19th century to the 1950s.
 Adler became the most famous and influential member of her family.
 She began acting at the age of four as a part of the Independent Yiddish Art Company of her parents.